-As you can see from the delta marker measurement the new trace after the product redesign is 10 dB below the previously stored trace.
-There is a one-to-one correlation between changes is close field measurements and changes in far field measurements.
-For example if you note a 10 dB change in measurements made by a close field probe you will note a 10 dB change when you perform a far field measurement using an antenna and an EMC analyzer.

-Conversely, if you find that the radiated emissions from your EUT is failing a limit by 10 dB, then you will need to do some redesign to reduce the emissions by at least 10 dB.
+Scroll down to the trace you previously stored and press [ENTER].
+The trace is recalled into the Trace 1 area in the VIEW mode.
+Press [VIEW/TRACE], <Trace 2>, <Clear write>.
+With your probe on the trouble spot, compare emissions before and after repairing the problem.
+(See Figure 18.)
+As you can see from the delta marker measurement, the new trace after the product redesign is 10 dB below the previously stored trace.
+There is a one-to-one correlation between changes in close field measurements and changes in far field measurements.
+For example, if you note a 10 dB change in measurements made by a close field probe, you will note a 10 dB change when you perform a far field measurement using an antenna and an EMC analyzer.
+Conversely, if you find that the radiated emissions from your EUT are failing a limit by 10 dB, then you will need to do some redesign to reduce the emissions by at least 10 dB.
 A good indication that you have accomplished your goal is to make a 10 dB change with close field measurements.

-Appendix A Line Impedance Stabilization Network (LISN)

-A1.0 Purpose of a LISN

-A line impedance stabilization network serve three purpose:

-- 1. The LISN isolates the power mains from the equipment under test.
+Figure 18.
+Emissions reduction comparison display Appendix A: Line Impedance Stabilization Networks (LISN) A1.0 Purpose of a LISN A line impedance stabilization network serves three purposes: - The LISN isolates the power mains from the equipment under test.
 The power supplied to the EUT must be as clean as possible.
 Any noise on the line will be coupled to the EMC analyzer and interpreted as noise generated by the EUT. - 2.
 The LISN isolates any noise generated by the EUT from being coupled to the power mains.
 Excess noise on the power mains can cause interference with the proper operation of other devices on the line. - 3.
-The signals generated by the EUT are coupled to the EMC analyzer using a high pass filter which is part of the LISN.
-Signals which are in the pass band of the high pass filter see a 50 Ω load which is the input to the EMC analyzer.
+The signals generated by the EUT are coupled to the EMC analyzer using a high-pass filter, which is part of the LISN.
+Signals that are in the pass band of the high-pass filter see a $50-\Omega$ load, which is the input to the EMC analyzer.
+A1.1 LISN operation The diagram in Figure A-1 below shows the circuit for one side of the line relative to earth ground.

-A1.1 LISN Operation

-The diagram in Figure A-1 below show the circuit for one side of the line relative to earth ground.